Exact Evaluation of the Accuracy of Diffusion Models for Inverse Problems with Gaussian Data Distributions

-However, despite their empirical success, a crucial question often remains overlooked: to what extent do the samples generated by these models faithfully reflect the true posterior distribution?
-This issue, already studied in the literature \cite{moroy2025evaluatingposteriorsamplingability,Louppe_EM_diffusion,thong2024bayesianimagingmethodsreport}, is especially pressing in sensitive contexts, such as biomedical imaging or remote sensing, where biased or under-representative uncertainty estimates may have significant consequences.
-Common evaluation metrics, such as the Fréchet Inception Distance (FID) \cite{Heusel_etal_GANs_local_nash_equilibrium_2017_neurips}, are not suited for assessing statistical fidelity to the target posterior distribution.
-In this work, we directly compare image distributions.
+However, despite their empirical success, a crucial question often remains overlooked: \textbf{To what extent do the samples generated by these models faithfully reflect the true posterior distribution?} This issue, already studied in the literature \cite{moroy2025evaluatingposteriorsamplingability,Louppe_EM_diffusion,thong2024bayesianimagingmethodsreport}, is especially pressing in sensitive contexts, such as biomedical imaging or remote sensing, where biased or under-representative uncertainty estimates may have significant consequences.
+Common evaluation metrics, such as the Fréchet Inception Distance (FID) \cite{Heusel_etal_GANs_local_nash_equilibrium_2017_neurips}, are not suited for assessing statistical fidelity to the target posterior distribution since FID summarizes all image information to the low dimensional (2048) feature space of the inception network.
+In this work, to sidestep these limitations, we directly compare image distributions.

 In prior work \cite{pierret_diffusion_models_gaussian_distributions_2024}, we studied diffusion models in their continuous formulation \cite{Song_score-based_through_SDE_2023}, focusing on Gaussian data distributions.
 While such a setting lacks direct practical relevance for real-world inverse problems, it provides a controlled and analytically tractable framework for evaluating the accuracy of diffusion-based posterior sampling.
 This Gaussian setting is also leveraged in recent theoretical studies to establish convergence and approximation guarantees for diffusion models \cite{Strasman_analysis_noise_schedule_SGM_2025_TMLR,hurault2025scorematchingdiffusionfinegrained}.